SFULibrary/islandora_context/README.md

 * Object namespace: Define a list of PID namespaces to trigger a condition; if the current object's namespace is in this list, the condition is triggered.
 * Collection membership: Define a list of collection PIDs to trigger a condition; if the current object is a member of a collection in this list, the condition is triggered.

+It also provides one Context reaction, which appends the text of a message (such as a rights statement, for example) to an Islandora object's display.

 ## Requirements

 [Context](https://dupal.org/project/context)